 To correctly answer the critical reasoning questions, it is many times helpful to read the question before going through the passage.
 Figuring out the type of question asked will surely help one to figure out what they should be looking for.

 Think with caution about what they are being asked:

-As one reads the question, they should try and figure out what exactly is asked from them.
+As one reads the question, they should try and figure out what exactly is asked of them.
 Are they being asked to draw an inference on the given piece of information?
 Are they asked to reconcile the contradictory statements?
 Finding an answer to these questions will help one determine the approach to a given problem.

 Avoiding the extreme answer choices:

 To crack critical reasoning, extreme or absolute answers are a red flag in the real sense.
-While practicing GMAT critical reasoning, one should try and notice the “clue words.”
+While practising GMAT critical reasoning, one should try and notice the “clue words.”
 They should avoid responses that contain ‘only,’ ‘never,’ ‘always,’ ‘all,’ ‘none,’ ‘best,’ ‘worst,’ ‘must,’ etc., for they are nearly incorrect.
-This is one of the best tips that will help one to crack GMAT.
+This is one of the best tips that will help one to crack the GMAT.

 Steer clear of answer choices with information that wasn’t directly given in the passage:

 For the inference question, this point certainly holds.
 Everything needed to answer the given question is contained in the passage only.
-So, one need to be cautious if the answer choice addresses a digressive issue or is off-topic.
+So, one needs to be cautious if the answer choice addresses a digressive issue or is off-topic.

 Taking notes while GMAT critical reasoning questions:

 At times, one will find some pertinent piece of information in an answer choice.
 So it is advised that one should take notes while practising such questions.